How Long Does Tramadol Stay in Your System?

 The risk of dependence on tramadol is the same as other prescription opioids.
 Still, the risk of death due to tramadol overdose is high.
 In addition, due to its addictive nature, tramadol is harder to get by prescription than other severe pain treatment options, such as steroidal medications.
 Therefore, those who are addicted to tramadol often buy this drug illegally.

 Tramadol addiction is extremely dangerous and can cause irreversible damage to the body.
-However, addiction treatment centers like Zinnia Healing can help with drug addiction, including tramadol addiction.
+However, addiction treatment centers like Zinnia Health can help with drug addiction, including tramadol addiction.
 In addition, we offer inpatient detox to help you safely taper off from tramadol, reducing the risk of painful withdrawal symptoms.

 Call us at (855) 430-9439 to find out our inpatient and outpatient options.
 We offer medically-supervised drug detox programs and programs such as Narcotics Anonymous and Alcoholics Anonymous.